 The probate process is not required in Alaska if the decedent has set up a trust (or family trust) which in most cases helps their estate to avoid probate.
+Probate can take a long time and the process can be frustrating.
+In this article we go over important information and timelines if you are in Alaska probate.
+We also provide inheritance advances if you need money early before final distribution of probate.

 In non-pandemic times, the probate assets (personal property) within an estate in Alaska can take anywhere from 9 months to 3 years to be distributed from the decedents estate.
 There are different variables including the following: